Emco878/CS2-Stat-Scraper/README.md

 ## 🛠️ Installation
 Download the latest release version of [CS2 Stat Scraper.exe](https://github.com/Emco878/CS2-Stat-Scraper/releases/latest)

->⚠️ Note: This app is now signed however SmartScreen may warn you as my repuration is low.
+>⚠️ Note: This app is now signed however SmartScreen may warn you as my reputation is low.
 The program is safe.
 The source code, can be found in `main.py`

 ## ✨ Features
 - Input up to 10 Steam Profiles